PauFont3/stonefish_rl/docs/README_girona500.md

 ## Run the environment
 The Python scripts automatically launch the Stonefish simulator with the appropriate scene.
-Just activate your Python environment and run the script you want.
+Just activate your Python environment and run the desired script.

 **Activate the virtual environment**
 From the project root: